 I’m very aware some of my fans had noticed I was laying low for part of the summer and questioning why I wasn’t promoting my new music, which I was extremely proud of.
 So I found out I needed to get a kidney transplant due to my Lupus and was recovering.
 It was what I needed to do for my overall health.
 I honestly look forward to sharing with you, soon my journey through these past several months as I have always wanted to do with you.
 Until then I want to publicly thank my family and incredible team of doctors for everything they have done for me prior to and post-surgery.
 And finally, there aren’t words to describe how I can possibly thank my beautiful friend Francia Raisa.
 She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed.
 I love you so much sis.
 Lupus continues to be very misunderstood but progress is being made.
 For more information regarding Lupus please go to the Lupus Research Alliance website: www.lupusresearch.org/ -by grace through faith

 Despite the severe health issues plaguing her over the past few years, Gomez has also been working to seize hold of her artistic image, crafting nontraditional pop songs that blend a variety of genres together and crossing mainstream aisles to work with artists like Gucci Mane.
-The subtle styling in her recent music videos “Bad Liar” and “Fetish” – as well as the aesthetics of the videos and songs themselves – have evolved to become more mature and more creatively directed.
+The subtle styling in music videos “Bad Liar” and “Look at Her Now” – as well as the aesthetics of the videos and songs themselves – have evolved to become more mature and more creatively directed.